-Here at Marti & Company, a frequently asked question comes from the Mothers of the Bride and Groom: How do we find our wedding day look for our daughter or son’s wedding?
-With these shopping tips for the Mothers of the Bride & Groom, you will find your unique wedding look.
+Here at Marti & Company, a frequently asked question comes from the Mothers of the Bride and Groom: What to wear to our daughters or sons wedding?
+I gathered shopping tips for the Mothers of the Bride & Groom to help you find your unique wedding day look.

 Did you know that the mothers need to be the second best-dressed persons next to the bride at the wedding?
 Let’s look at how to shop for your dress, shoes, and accessories.
 Below, you will find our best shopping tips for making your Mother of Bride and Mother of the Groom look the chicest of the chic.